 Lightning heads from the cloud towards the ground and becomes a danger to those outdoors when a buildup of positive charge forms on the ground beneath the cloud.
 This is attracted to the negative charge at the bottom of the cloud, so it concentrates around anything that sticks up into the air.
 That’s why trees, air-traffic control towers, and even people make great lightning conductors!
 The positive charge from the ground connects with the negative charge from the cloud, creating cloud-to-ground lightning.

-Despite the appearance of the lightning strike coming down from the cloud, the positive charge reaching up from the ground is what causes a white hot bolt of lightning to fracture the skyline.
+Despite the appearance of the lightning strike coming down from the cloud, the positive charge reaching up from the ground causes a white hot bolt of lightning to fracture the skyline.

 What About Thunder?

 We can’t forget about thunder!
 A lot of people wonder what causes thunder or why it happens in the first place.
 The answer is: Lightning!#LightningFacts A lot of people wonder what causes thunder or why it happens in the first place.
 The answer is: #Lightning!
 Click To Tweet